-2.54.
-As mentioned in chapter V (see paras.
-1.471-1.472), the concept is sometimes further extended to apply to the night preceding the day of actual enumeration in cases where the enumeration extends over a long period of time and persons are not likely to be able to supply information relating to a single moment in the past.
+4.60.
+As mentioned in Part II, Chapter IV (see paras.
+2.57-2.58), the concept is sometimes further extended to apply to the night preceding the day of actual enumeration in cases where the enumeration extends over a long period of time and persons are not likely to be able to supply information relating to a single moment in the past.
 Other departures from the definition may be necessary to deal with individual cases, such as persons travelling during the entire night or day of the census and persons who spent the night at work.

-2.55.
+4.61.
 If each person is to be entered in the questionnaire only at the place where he or she was present at the time of the census, the topic need not be investigated separately for each person, because the information will be available from the location information recorded for the questionnaire as a whole.

-2.56.
-Information on the place where each person was present should be collected in enough detail to enable tabulation to be made for the smallest geographical subdivisions required by the tabulation plan and to meet the requirement of the database.
+4.62.
+Information on the place where each person was present should be collected in enough detail to enable tabulation to be made for the smallest geographical subdivisions required by the tabulation plan and to meet the requirements of the database within the cost limits and operational procedures required to code to a fine degree of detail.

-[Note: We should perhaps acknowledge that for countries that collect information from administrative data sources, the concept of 'present at the time of the census' will not, in any case be relevant.]
+4.63.
+For countries that collect information from administrative data sources, the concept of 'present at the time of the census' may not be relevant.

-(c) Place of birth (core topic)
+3. Place of birth (core topic)